TheMrityunjayPathak/TheMrityunjayPathak/README.md

 🎯 Tools and Technologies

-• Programming Language : I'm good with Python, a powerful language for data science and data analysis.
+• Programming Language : I have experience with Python, a powerful language for data science and data analysis.

 • Data Science Libraries : I'm familiar with essential libraries like NumPy, Pandas, Matplotlib/Seaborn and Plotly.